cosminadrianpopescu/vim-sql-workbench/README.md

 set, then the shortcuts from `resources/shortcuts_sql_results.vim` are loaded.
 If you want further details, please have a look at this file.

+You can also have comment in the format `-- before <command>` on a single line.
+This comments will be parsed by the plugin.
+If the command begins with a `:` it will be interpreted as a `vim` command and executed by vim.
+Otherwise, the command will be sent to the DBMS when opening the file.

+Examples:

+`-- before :SWSqlAutocompleteLoad <file>`

+This command will load the intellisense autocomplete options saved in with `SWSqlAutocompletePersist <file>`.

+`-- before start transaction;`

+This command will be sent to the DBMS and will start a new transaction every time when you open this buffer.

 ## Execute the current statement

 As stated already, you can press `ctrl + space` in normal or insert mode or